Current Students

 Student Grade Appeal Complaint

-• A grade appeal complaint is submitted in person, by U.S. mail, or by fax.
-Grade appeal complaints may not be submitted by email.
+• A grade appeal complaint is submitted in person, by U.S. mail, or by email.
 Grade appeal complaints should be dated and the reason for the grade appeal should be clearly stated.

 • All written student grade appeal complaints will be acknowledged by the University within 10 business days of receipt of the grade appeal.
 The date of receipt should be marked on the grade appeal.